monikrish2698/capstone_stock_market/stock_trading_learning_platform.md

 ### Write-Audit-Publish Pattern
 To ensure data reliability and enable safe, atomic updates, Write Audit Publish (WAP) pattern is implemented with Iceberg’s branching strategy.
 This approach allows new data to be written and thoroughly validated on an isolated branch before being published to the main production table.
 As a result, only data that passes all quality and audit checks is merged, significantly reducing the risk of data corruption or incomplete ingestions in the warehouse.

+### Cumulative Table Design
+A cumulative table stores running totals or aggregations of a metric over time—such as cumulative returns, moving averages, or rolling sums—making it efficient to query time-series metrics without recalculating them on the fly.
+Technical indicators like Simple Moving Averages, Exponential Moving Averages, MACD Indicators and Annualised Volatlity has cumulative table design pattern implemented.

 **PR:** [https://github.com/DataExpert-io/airflow-dbt-project/pull/264](https://github.com/DataExpert-io/airflow-dbt-project/tree/monk_capstone)

 ## Technical Indicators